Glossary of Terms

 2.g Information Use

 We use the information collected primarily to process the task for which you visited the website.
 Data collected in the UK is held in accordance with the Data Protection Act.
 All reasonable precautions are taken to prevent unauthorised access to this information.
 This safeguard may require you to provide additional forms of identity should you wish to obtain information about your account details.
+We may also use your company name and logo when promoting our events to our network.

 We use a combination of both session and persistent cookies.
 Session cookies keep track of your current visit and how you navigate the site, persistent cookies enable our website to recognise you as a repeat visitor when you return.
 The session cookies will be deleted from your computer when you close your browser.
 Persistent cookies will be removed on a pre-determined expiry date, or when deleted by you.

-Most web browsers allow user privacy settings to block either all cookies, or third party cookies.
+Most web browsers allow user privacy settings to block either all cookies or third party cookies.
 Blocking cookies will, however, have a negative impact upon the usability of many websites, including this one.
 Please visit www.aboutcookies.org for comprehensive information on how to change your cookie settings in a wide variety of different web browsers.

 2.i Google Analytics Cookies